argoproject/Argo/docs/developers/setup-documentation.rst

-Setting up Largo just to write documentation
+Setting up Largo to contribute documentation
 ============================================

 If you just want to help us write documentation, you don't have to go through `the complete setup process. <setup.html>`_